MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/groups-and-distribution-lists/cannot-upgrade-distribution-lists-to-office-365-groups.md

 ## Cause

-You can upgrade only cloud-managed, simple, non-nested distribution lists to Microsoft 365 Groups.
+You can upgrade only cloud-managed, simple, non-nested distribution lists to Microsoft 365 groups.

 The following conditions prevent a distribution list from being upgraded: